Why Comparing Your Relationship To Someone Else’s is a Bad Idea

 Some people react to what they see online by getting the urge to outdo their made-up competitors.
 You think if they could do it then you can do better.
 Competing takes away from the purity and genuineness that every healthy relationship should have and replaces it with toxicity and immaturity.

 It is a massive waste of your time

-You are in a healthy relationship where you are fairly happy and content.
+You are in a healthy long distance relationship where you are fairly happy and content.
 Instead of wasting your time trying to find faults by comparison, why not use it to strengthen your connection.
 This focus saves you not only time but also physical and mental energy for a better relationship.